md842/webserver/README.md

 webserver/build$ make
 ```

-Note: `build.sh` only builds the web server back end; it does not build the front end.
-See the README.md in the `frontend/` directory for instructions on how to build the front end.
+Note: `build.sh` only builds the web server back end; it does not build the front end or Docker container.
+See the README.md in the `frontend/` and `docker/` directories for instructions on how to build their respective components.

 ## How to Test
 Navigate to the project directory and run the test script.